mighdoll/wgsl-linker/packages/mini-parse/doc/TaggedParserCombinators.md

 add any elements to the source language.

-Or we might want to extract multiple similar values, from multiple places in the parsed results, futher complicating our value extraction.
+Or we might want to extract multiple similar values, from multiple places in the parsed results, further complicating our value extraction.

 Indexing into the results works, but it's fragile.
 And the maintenance risk grows if the language we're parsing